perriea/tfversion/README.md

 ```

 ## Roadmap

-- Check if the internet connection is ok or not,
 - Switch between version without internet (if the zip archive is allready in folder tmp),
-- ~~List the different versions of terraform online,~~
 - List the local versions of terraform,
 - Command cleanup tmp folder,
 - Install script.